uellenberg/Logimat/README.md

 You can also use [Graphgame Studio](https://graphgame.js.org) to get started with Logimat (and Graphgame) in your browser.

 Also, take a look at [TopHop](https://github.com/uellenberg/TopHop.git), a [Desmos game](https://www.desmos.com/art#17;iqhtp7solc) made using Logimat and Graphgame
 (which you can modify with Graphgame Studio).
+There's also [CalculatorOS](https://github.com/uellenberg/CalculatorOS), a WIP operating system for Desmos.

 ## Logical Math